 A large component of the cost of the process (and hence its profitability) is influenced by the capital cost of the reactor and separation equipment, and the energy requirements for the large distillation columns, which operate at high reflux.

-The solution is to perform a whole-plant optimisation using high-fidelity reactor and separation models.
+The solution is to perform a whole-plant optimization using high-fidelity reactor and separation models.
 This determines the optimal values for all the decision variables simultaneously, to arrive at a truly optimal design.

 The figure shows operating (green) and equipment configuration (red) decision variables.

-Whole-plant optimisation is typically performed using an economic objective function that includes annualised capital and operating costs.
+Whole-plant optimization is typically performed using an economic objective function that includes annualised capital and operating costs.

-Because the whole plant is optimised simultaneously, there are usually many (20–50) decision variables.
+Because the whole plant is optimized simultaneously, there are usually many (20–50) decision variables.
 Typically these include: